top of page

 The Allentown Rescue Mission has been an organization that for the past 100 years tries to rehabilitate and restore the homeless and needy.
 They focus on giving medical attention, emergency shelter, clean clothing, nutritious meals, and others ways of aid to those in need.

-Community Action Committee of the Lehigh Valley
+Community Action Lehigh Valley

 1337 East Fifth Street (at William Street)